Whether you’re into yoga, pickleball, or kayaking, boating is usually a Sanibel favorite.

 Boating is a blast!
-So what is it about boating that is so universally loved and what can you expect when you finally settle on over the surf?
-We cover the top 5 things to know about boating before you grab your sea legs and venture out for a day or so from your Sanibel home.
+So what is it about boating that is so universally loved and what can you expect when you’re out on the ocean?
+We cover the top 5 things to know about boating before you grab your sea legs and venture out from your Sanibel home.

 There are Many Different Boating Experiences

 So while every boat has its own unique traits and characteristics, every trip is a little different.
 You don’t always know what to expect, but you can plan on a specific type of boating adventure.

 There are speedboats designed to reach maximum speeds over the water.
 There are special yachts designed to offer a smooth luxury experience.
 There are fishing boat stocks with rod holders, lots of storage space, and other things needed to make the fishing experience more convenient and better.
 Flat bottom boats may be great for diving off of or cruising quietly for dolphins and manatees.

 All in all, there are many different types of boats designed for different goals and uses.
 While most boats can make the “switch” from one type of experience to another, generally they are designed for a certain kind of adventure.